Postgraduate application deposit information 2020/21

 We are unable to issue a full fees invoice until you have completed all conditions of your offer.
 You should not attempt to make full payment for your fees until you have completed all conditions of your offer and your place is fully confirmed.

-Depending on how you make a payment, it may take a few days to reach the College and be applied to your account. eService will only show that you have made your deposit payment after the payment has cleared the banking system and been applied to your account.
+Depending on how you make a payment, it may take a few days to reach the College and be applied to your account.
+Imperial Gateway will only show that you have made your deposit payment after the payment has cleared the banking system and been applied to your account.
 You will receive an email confirming when your payment has been applied, the deposit requirement should close the first working day after you receive this notification.
 If you have received this email and the deposit requirement is still showing, please use this link to contact the Student Finance Office who will be able to investigate this for you.